wusai2333/trib/doc/lab1.md

 And you should see an address printing out, say it is `localhost:12086`.
 (Note that you can also specify your own address via command line.
-The default is `localhost:rand`.)
+The default address is `localhost:rand`.)

 Now you can play with your server via the `kv-client` program.
+For example:

 ```
 $ kv-client localhost:12086 get hello